HarshK200/Progress-app/README.md

 - [x] Make Sidebar skeleton UI
 - [x] Implement scalling for Listcards(when dragging and dropping)
 - [x] Implement drag and drop functionality like trello for Lists (use pragmatic dnd)
+- [x] BUG FIX: The EditMenu for listcard being cropped by overflow-y-auto fixed

 - [ ] Edit menu to delete list.